haroldmei/llm-orchestrator/readme.md

 # LLM Orchestrator for Feature Engineering

-An intelligent multi-agent orchestration system that automates feature engineering for BiLSTM deep learning models using Claude AI.
+An intelligent multi-agent orchestration system that automates feature engineering for BiLSTM deep learning models using LLM APIs (DeepSeek, Claude).

 ## Overview